yangfangs/HNSC-classifier/README.md

 | [learn_N.pkl](https://bit.ly/3SPPbjq) | 1,428,765                                                    | The deep model for classified stage N (TNM Staging System)    |
 | [learn_T.pkl](https://bit.ly/3EAF25J) | 1,428,765                                                    | The deep model for classified stage T (TNM Staging System)    |

+> If you can not clink the hyperlink to obtain test data and DP model, you can download test data from `ftp://23.105.208.65`

+## Run HNSC-classifier in virtualenv
 1. install virtualenv

 ```angular2html